Third Way (UK organisation): Leading members

-Links
+Affiliations

 Third Way supported the English Lobby, a pressure group and electoral coalition founded in 2004 that campaigns for the recognition of St George's Day and the creation of an English parliament.

 Third Way supporters assisted in the foundation of the trade union Solidarity – The Union for British Workers.

 Associated publications

 The Third Way has operated, or is closely associated with, various publications and websites, including: